Advisement Committee & Formulation of a Program of Study

 During the first semester in your graduate program you will select your faculty advisory chair and form your program of study.

 Applicants are admitted to one of two programs: Chemistry or Biochemistry.
 This designation is firm and cannot be changed without re-application through the department admissions committee.
 While Biochemistry students will specialize in the area of Biochemistry, Chemistry students may specialize in Analytical, Inorganic, Organic/Biomolecular, or Physical Chemistry.

 We urge all graduate students to select an advisory chair and area of specialization by the end of Fall semester.
 During the first half of the first fall semester, New Graduate Student Seminars are held at which the graduate faculty members present their research to orient the new students about the research being done in the department.
 In most cases, the selection of an advisory chair also determines the area of specialization, although a student may choose an area different from that of the faculty advisory chair if the proposed research is deemed acceptable by the selected area faculty.
-Section 10.0 describes the procedures for selecting an advisory chair.

 New graduate students should investigate various research areas and discuss possible research projects with several members of the graduate faculty in Chemistry and Biochemistry.
 We expect our graduate students to be knowledgeable about the department.
 Well-informed students can select more intelligently a faculty advisory chair and an area of specialization, and they will also be more aware of the expertise and resources available to them in their graduate work.

 The following steps must be completed in order to select a faculty advisory chair:

 1. Attend Graduate Orientation hosted by the graduate coordinator.
 At this meeting, you will be given more information concerning the selection of a faculty advisory chair.

 2. Review information about each faculty member in the Department of Chemistry and Biochemistry graduate research program online at www.chem.byu.edu/faculty.